wildingelijah/MoboladesJourney/README.md

 # Introduction

-This project was designed by myself and three other students (Zack Palantzas, Corey Szeto and Aleem Haq) using primarily C++.
-We also used Blender to create the models for the actual chess pieces.
-My primary responsibilites throughout this project were to code the logic of the pieces movements, to create a grid system for the pieces to function on and to create/modify the physical environment (colouring of pieces, lighting, etc) to enhance the game's overall look.
+This project was designed in its entirety by myself using Unity.
+I coded the scripts for the game using

 ## About The Project